Double Lift

 AMillionCardTricks says...

-Highlights the Double Lift as a cornerstone of card magic, allowing the illusion of showing a single card while actually displaying two.
+Double Lift – A cornerstone of card magic, allowing the illusion of showing a single card while actually displaying two.

 BestMagic says...